Kurai Ondrum Illai: Soundtrack

-All the songs were mixed & mastered by Hriday Goswami

 Reception

 Manigandan K. R. of The Times of India gave the film a rating of three-and-a-half out of five stars and wrote that "A bunch of inexperienced youngsters come together to deliver a film that can so easily be cited as a fine example of responsible filmmaking".
 Malini Mannath of The New Indian Express opined that "it’s a well-intentioned film, with the director making a sincere effort to strike away from the beaten path".

-Box office

-The film did not do well at box office.
+The film did not do well at the box office.